-Although the steps are very logical and simple to follow, they can be fairly time consuming and manpower intensive at the start.
-It may be that having looked at what must be done a company or organisation will feel that it needs some outside help.
+Although the steps are very logical and simple to follow, they can be fairly time-consuming and manpower intensive at the start.
+It may be that having looked at what must be done, a company or organisation will feel that it needs some outside help.
 While this could be helpful, the choice of the source of assistance must be made very carefully.
 It is no use buying a system off the shelf and then trying either to modify the system to suit company practice or, worse still, trying to modify company practice to suit the system.

 The aim of any organisation in documenting their SMS should be to 'write what you do and do what you write', and no more.
 Only those tasks or actions and associated documentation which are required to make the SMS effective should be added.

-More detailed guidance is available the OTAC.
+More detailed guidance is available in the OTAC.